 Just across Holme Street from the site of the new hospital, and within the Cathedral precincts, stood the church of St Helen's, on land which is now part of the Norwich School playing fields.
 In 1270 the church was granted to the hospital and demolished so that a new parish church could be built within the hospital grounds, and this, together with the building of a bell tower adjacent to the infirmary, was completed by the end of the fourteenth century.
 The ceiling of the chancel was painted with 252 black eagles to commemorate the visit in 1383 of Richard II and his first wife, Anne of Bohemia, whose personal motif was the imperial eagle.
 By the mid-fifteenth century a cloister, said to be the smallest in the country, had been added adjacent to the nave of the new St Helen's.

 From the outset the citizens of Norwich were generous to the hospital, and over the years numerous gifts of land and financial grants were received to supplement its income.
 Many of these came with the expectation that the gift would pay for chantry priests to pray for the donor's soul, and gradually the care of the sick and poor became secondary to the care of the souls of its benefactors.
-From their beds in the infirmary those being cared for could see or hear the proceedings in the chantry through the archway into the church, and they were also expected to offer prayers for their benefactors' souls – at the time the prayers of those in their final years were deemed to be especially powerful.
+From their beds in the infirmary those being cared for could see or hear the proceedings in the chantry through the archway into the church, and they were expected to also offer their prayers – at the time the prayers of those in their final years were deemed to be especially powerful.

 By the time of the Reformation the focus of the hospital's function had changed such that the number of chantry priests had more than doubled while the number of poor or sick residents had dwindled to less than ten.
 The hospital avoided the dissolution of the monasteries, but on the death of Henry VIII it was surrendered to his son, Edward VI, who subsequently passed its guardianship to the city corporation.
 From then on the religious functions of the hospital were suppressed, allowing it to return to its original raison d'être of caring for the elderly sick and poor, and for the first time it provided medical care to its residents.
 The infirmary and the chancel of St Helen's church were walled off from the nave to create segregated wards for men and women, reducing the church to about one third of its original size.